AryanAshar0810/Case-Study-on-Retail-Store-Analysis/README.md

 A Retail store is required to analyze the day-to-day transactions and keep a track of its customers spread across various locations along with their purchases/returns across various categories.
 Such a type of analysis has been performed using a dataset that has been imported from kaggle.
 Exploratory Data Analysis has been performed on the above dataset

+Please refer to the guide for detailed information of the analysis along with the output